FRR95/Proyecto-API-Buscador-Backend-II/README.md

-# Tattoo and piercing shop
+# Social Network 🌐

 Hi Geeks!
-I have made a backend application based on a Tatto and piercing shop where you can register and login and more things explained below!
+I have made a backend application based on a Social Network shop where you can register,login,create posts,follow other users and more things explained below!

 ## Index 🧾
 <details>